 Help Your Customers

 By “help” I don’t just mean be helpful, you can be entertaining too.
 That’s helping them feel happy.
 So, the majority of your posts and content should be helpful in some way, whether that’s directly helpful by explaining how to use your product.
-Or, indirectly helpful by showing your product or service being used in context.
-For example, if you market drinks, show them in an environment where they are being enjoyed, not just a photo of the bottle, no matter how cool-looking the bottle may be.
+Or indirectly, by being helpful showing your product or service being used in context.
+For example, if you market drinks, show them in an environment where they are being enjoyed, not just a photo of the bottle, no matter how cool-looking the bottle is.

 Authenticity is King